juhaku/loginized/README.md

 ### Pre-requirements
 This application uses `glib-compile-resources` command, make sure it is available in your system.
-In Ubuntu it is found from `libglib2.0-bin` package and in OpenSUSE it is found under `glib2-devel` package.
+In Ubuntu it is found from `libglib2.0-bin` package and `in Ubuntu 18.04 it is found from package libglib2.0-dev-bin` and in OpenSUSE it is found under `glib2-devel` package.

 ### Downloads
 Debian Based | RPM Based | All Distributions